HaloZero/FEWD_Curriculum_24/Week_04_Intro_JavaScript/07_js_basics/README.md

 *	The goal of this exercise is that it becomes a reference when students want to use a click event and make changes to the DOM through JS.

-*	This is the opportunity to discuss syntax (semicolon, brackets rules, etc.) and also further breakdown how the program is read.
+*	This is the opportunity to discuss syntax (semicolon, brackets rules, etc.) and also further break down how the program is read.

 *	Spend time explaining the click function and how the program waits for the button to be clicked before anything happens.